littleosbook/aenix/doc/book/paging.md

         *(.bss)             /* all bss sections from all files */ }

-### Now everything is cool, right?
-Not yet!
+### Entering the higher half

 When GRUB jumps to the kernel code, there is no paging table.
 Therefore, all references to `0xC0100000 + X` won't be mapped to the correct physical address, and will therefore cause a general protection exception (GPE) at the very best, otherwise (if the user has more than 3GB of memory) the OS will just crash.

 Therefore, some assembly that doesn't use absolute jumps must set up the page table and add one entry for the first 4MB of the virtual address space that